petrbouchal/czso/README.md

     different system for `get_catalogue()`.
 Hence, *do not use this package for harvesting large numbers of datasets from the CZSO.*

+### Acknowledgments

 Thanks to @jakubklimek and @martinnecasky for [helping me figure out](https://github.com/opendata-mvcr/nkod/issues/19) the [SPARQL endpoint](https://data.gov.cz/sparql) on the Czech National Open Data Catalogue.

+### The logo

+An homage to the CZSO’s work in releasing its data in an open format, something that is not necessarily in its DNA.

+It alludes to the shades of the country reflected in the tabular data provided, By intersersing the comma symbo; into the name of the package, it refers to both integration between statistics and open data and the slight disruption that the world of statistics undergoes when that integration happens.

 ## See also